StefanGerlach/CarND-Advanced-Lane-Lines/README.md

 The class **PerspectiveTransform** in this repositiory (/packages/image_transform.py) uses OpenCV functions to compute a perspective transformation matrix (and its inverse).
 All that is needed to do this are 4 points in the source image and 4 points (e.g. defining a rectangle) in the destination image.
 With these 4 point correspondences and the OpenCV function *getPerspectiveTransform()* the transformation matrix is computed.

 I used 4 points in the original image, that define a rectangle that lays on the road lane and 4 points in the destination image, that define a rectangle in the image plane.
 The next image visualizes these rectangles with green lines and the point correspondences with red lines:

 ![Perspective Transformation][image6]

+At this point I continued working with all other algorithms on the transformed image, because only the necessary image information are contained in the warped image.
+Additionally computation time was reduced, working on the warped image with size (512, 786) instead of the original image size (1280, 720).